webarch-coop/ansible-role-ansible/README.md

 Playbooks to setup things specifically for Webarchitects Co-operative so our other published playbooks can be more generic, for example we use `vim` and therefore remove `nano`...

+Everything in this repo should be moved into Ansible Galaxy roles at some point in the future&hellip;

 ## Initial server configuration

 Once the virtual server has been created login as root using the Xen console and then run the following, replacing `chriscroome` with your username: